himal2007/himal2007.github.io/_posts/2025-05-21-onedrive_ubuntu.md

 > **Important:** Monitor mode sometimes misses changes—especially deletions or files created online.
 In one case, files I deleted in the cloud were re-uploaded from my local machine because the deletion wasn’t properly detected.

----

-## The Great `--resync` Caveat
+## The `--resync` Caveat

-If syncing gets messy, you might consider running a full `--resync`.
-But beware:
+If syncing gets messy, you might consider running a full `--resync` or you will be prompted to do so.
+This is a powerful command that forces the client to re-evaluate everything in your OneDrive folder.

 ```bash
 onedrive --resync --confdir="~/.config/onedrive-personal" --verbose
 ```

-This can result in **thousands** of `.safebackup` files being created if conflicts are detected.
+Be aware, this can result in **thousands** of `.safebackup` files being created if conflicts are detected.
 These backup files will be uploaded to the cloud, potentially doubling or tripling your storage usage.

 > **Tip:** Always back up your local OneDrive folder before using `--resync`.
 Watch the logs closely for what's happening.

----

 ## Troubleshooting Common Issues